 - An evolving network of permanently open microphones producing multiple audio streams, relayed by the internet and by a specifically programmed server.
-These open microphones are spread around the globe and maintained by a large number of collaborators providing live sound material for subsidiary projects, (Locustream) - The conception and construction of dynamic, automated online interfaces permitting live audition of our " open mike " streams, (Locustream SoundMap, Locustream Tardis) - The realization of sound installations, sound spatialization systems and mixed reality installations using acoustic an virtual spaces.
-These installations have question is one of " sounding out " spaces and the perception of their site-specific (in-situ) and time-specific (in-tempo) nature - atmosphere, architecture, expanse, contextualization, soundscape, perceptual appropriation are some of the elements taken into account in the setting up of these microphones.
-This multiplicity of constituents and instances unfolds as different facets of our experimentation: resonance (single spaces and relayed spaces), transmission and diffusion (transporting the atmosphere of one sound into another space), spatialization (virtualization, composition of space), temporality, multiplicity viewpoints (or rather of listening points), comparison of one sound space with another.
+These open microphones are spread around the globe and maintained by a large number of collaborators providing live sound material for subsidiary projects, (Locustream)3 - The conception and construction of dynamic, automated online interfaces permitting live audition of our " open mike " streams, (Locustream SoundMap, continuously transmit the unadulterated (in so far as that is possible) sound of the environment in which they are placed: sounds which carry with them the sense of the space in which they propagate not so much sound sources as sound " reservoirs " [3] [11].
+In all cases the question is one of " sounding out " spaces and the perception of their site-specific (in-situ) and time-specific (in-tempo) nature - atmosphere, architecture, expanse, contextualization, soundscape, perceptual appropriation are some of the elements taken into account in the setting up of these microphones.
+This multiplicity of constituents and instances unfolds as different facets of our experimentation2: resonance (single spaces and relayed spaces), transmission and diffusion (transporting the atmosphere of one sound into another space), spatialization (virtualization, composition of space), temporality, multiplicity viewpoints (or rather of listening points), comparison of one sound space with another

-&lt;sup>1 Locus Sonus Lab 2007/2008 : Julien Clauss, Alejo Duque, Scott Fitzgerald, Jérôme Joy, Anne Roquigny, Peter Sinclair.
+1 Locus Sonus Lab 2007/2008 : Julien Clauss, Alejo Duque, Scott Fitzgerald, Jérôme Joy, Anne Roquigny, Peter Sinclair.

-&lt;sup>2 In collaboration with STEIM Amsterdam, CRiSAP London, SAIC Chicago, GMEM Marseilles, and with CNRS sociology and architecture labs: LAMES Aix en Provence, CRESSON Grenoble, LTCI/ Laboratoire des Usages Paris/Nice Sophia Antipolis.
+2 In collaboration with STEIM Amsterdam, CRiSAP London, SAIC Chicago, GMEM Marseilles, and with CNRS sociology and architecture labs: LAMES Aix en Provence, CRESSON Grenoble, LTCI/ Laboratoire des Usages Paris/Nice Sophia Antipolis.

-&lt;sup>3 Icecast2, PureData, ogg vorbis (next research : full access and raw audio).
+3 Icecast2, PureData, ogg vorbis (next research : full access and raw audio).